-- 1. Select the Change Supervisor Password field then press <Enter>. - 2.
-Type your password in the dialog box then press <Enter>.
-You are limited to eight letters/numbers.
+- 1. Select the Change Supervisor Password field then press <Enter>. - Type your password in the dialog box then press <Enter>.
+You are limited to six letters/numbers.

-3. Press <Enter> to confirm the new password.

-4. When the Password Installed dialog box appears, click OK.
+- 3. Press <Enter> to confirm the new password. - 4.
+When the Password Installed dialog box appears, select OK.